-Today’s post marks the Triangle Shirtwaist Factory Fire Centennial, honoring the 146 young workers killed in the Triangle Shirtwaist Factory Fire in Manhattan, 100 years ago today.
-The gruesome and unnecessary deaths – mostly of young immigrant women – outraged the country, solidified support for workers’ unions, particularly the International Ladies’ Garment Workers’ Union, and led to progressive workplace safety regulations.
+Today’s post marks the Triangle Shirtwaist Factory Fire Centennial, honoring the 146 young workers killed in the Triangle Shirtwaist Factory Fire in Manhattan.
+These gruesome and unnecessary deaths – mostly of young immigrant women – outraged the country, solidified support for workers’ unions, particularly the International Ladies’ Garment Workers’ Union, and led to progressive workplace safety regulations.

 Sixty-two people were forced to jump to their deaths from the ninth floor of the burning factory.
-The rest died in the fire, unable to escape because the managers had locked the doors to the stairwells and exits.
+The rest died in the fire or were pushed down the open elevator shaft by others trying to escape.
+None were able to escape because the managers had locked the doors to the stairwells and exits.
 The owners, Isaac Harris and Max Blanck, were tried for manslaughter, but were acquitted in 1914.

 Taken from their extensive archival holdings on the fire, Cornell’s Kheel Center for Labor-Management Documentation & Archives at the Industrial and Labor Relations School has an excellent online exhibition, complete with primary sources, interviews with witnesses and survivors, and a information on each person who perished.

 Even more remarkable, the remaining six unidentified workers have finally been identified, thanks to genealogist and historian Michael Hirsch, who worked as a co-producer of the upcoming HBO documentary Triangle: Remembering the Fire.